KyleLavigne/miniproject2KyleLavigne/README.md

 Miniproject 2

 ## Description

+Question 1: How many songs are in each key?

+Question 2: What was the most popular key by streams?

-Question: What keys were the most popular in each month of the year?
+Question 3: What keys were the most popular in each month of the year?

 ## Getting Started